renkun-ken/pipeR/README.md

   summary
 ```

-Moreover, we could store the lambda expressions by assigning the formula to symbols.
+Moreover, you can store the lambda expressions by assigning the formula to symbols.

 ```
 runlm <- df ~ lm(mpg ~ ., data=df)